Information on Engineering Studies and Careers

 NerdGirls: Breaking the Stigmas and Stereotypes of Women in Engineering: Website seeking to encourage young women to pursue engineering and science careers by showcasing a team of women engineering students at Tufts University building and demonstrating a solar-powered car.

-Sloan Career Cornerstone Center: Website serving as a resource center for those interested in or actively pursuing careers in engineering, mathematics, information technology, and the physical sciences.
+Sloan Career Cornerstone Center: A website serving as a resource center for those interested in or actively pursuing careers in engineering, mathematics, information technology, and the physical sciences.
 Offers education, networking, job-hunting, and career planning resources aimed at both high school and college students, along with parents, teachers and guidance counselors.
 It is a web-based version of the Sloan Career Cornerstone Series, a popular set of CD-ROMs and videotapes that revolve around personal interviews with over 400 individuals offering candid insight into their career paths.
 Put forth by the Alfred P. Sloan Foundation.

 Engineers Dedicated to a Better Tomorrow, PO Box 2486, Menlo Park, CA 94026 • 650-323-8452